surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 ## [Hunting for uniqueness in Primary Keys]{.text-h4}
-By definition, primary keys need to be unique and not null (since we need to identify every row uniquely) and we cannot use one of the simplest and most effective ones: auto-increment.
+By definition, primary keys need to be unique and not null since we need to identify every row uniquely, and we cannot use one of the simplest and most effective ones: [AUTO-INCREMENT]{.h}.
 What do we use then?

-Throughout the years, many different ways of creating unique IDs have been developed, mostly using a combination of random data, timestamps, metadata (thread number, MAC address, proc id) and counters:
+Throughout the years, many different ways of creating uncoordinated unique IDs have been developed, mostly using a combination of random data, timestamps, metadata (thread number, MAC address, proc id) and counters:

-Creation timestamp, random data, creation timestamp + machine id + increment (:alink{text="Twitter's snowflake" url="https://github.com/twitter-archive/snowflake"}), creation timestamp + random (:alink{text="Ulid" url="https://github.com/ulid/spec"})...
+Creation timestamp (simple created_at), random data, creation timestamp + machine id + increment (:alink{text="Twitter's snowflake" url="https://github.com/twitter-archive/snowflake"}),
+creation timestamp + random (:alink{text="Ulid" url="https://github.com/ulid/spec"})...

-While many engineers and companies have developed their own way of creating unique IDs, the internet task force is the 'official' body that takes care of promoting and publishing RFCS (standards).
+While many engineers and companies have developed their own way of creating unique IDs, the internet task force, the 'official' body that takes care of promoting and publishing RFCS (standards) has their take on it: [UUID]{.h} (Universally Unique Identifier).
-They have one for uniquely creating IDs, called 'UUID' (Universally Unique Identifier).

-# can we do ranges in https://github.com/crate/crate/issues/5845?

-## [Ids based on timestamp are amazing]{.text-h4}
+## [Sortable Ids are amazing]{.text-h4}
-Okey, primary keys have to be unique, but there is another amazing property that we lose by not being able to use auto-increment fields is [sortability]{.h}
+Okey, primary keys have to be unique, but there is another amazing property that we lose by not being able to use auto-increment fields is [sortability]{.h} TODO EXPLAIN

 ## [Understanding UUIDs]{.text-h4}